-Something completely different to finish with in our list of best Athens Museums.
+Something completely different to finish with in our list of best Athens museums.
 The Museum of Illusions mesmerises all members of the family by challenging their senses.
 You’ll enjoy holograms and other optical illusions in an array of specially designed settings (so have your smartphone ready), teasing your brain and then explaining the science behind the effect.

 The best museums in Athens

 So which museums stand out?
-You probably don’t need much convincing to visit the Acropolis Museum or National Archaeological Museum of Greece.
+You probably don’t need much convincing to visit the Acropolis Museum or National Archaeological Museum of Athens.
 But those private museums in neoclassical buildings sound pretty special, right?
 And how about that all that modern art?
 Bet you weren’t expecting that!
 Let us know what you choose.

 Book your trip